 Bicycle Users Group

-If you wish to become a member of the Falmouth and Penryn Campus Bicycle Users Group (BUG) please enter your staff or student email address into the box to the right of this webpage.
+If you wish to become a member of the Falmouth and Penryn Campus Bicycle Users Group (BUG) please email firstname.lastname@example.org.
 As a BUG member you will receive:

 - Receive regular email updates with cycling information and special offers in local shops; and

-- Get invited to our quartertly BUG meetings
+- Get invited to our termly BUG meetings

 Cyclescheme for Staff